MEDICAID FOR MARRIED

 between spouses create no problems (at least up until a

-reasonable time after the ill spouse qualifies for Medicaid) but don't
+reasonable time after the ill spouse qualifies for Medicaid, usually,

 Allowance ("MMNA").
 Federal